apache/jackrabbit-oak/oak-run/README.md

     * unlockUpgrade   : Unlock a DocumentMK upgrade to a newer version
     * upgrade         : Migrate existing Jackrabbit 2.x repository to Oak.
     * export          : Export repository content as json
+    * iotrace         : Collect a trace of segment store read accesses

 Some of the features related to Jackrabbit 2.x are provided by oak-run-jr2 jar.
 See